Rings of Saturn

-The rings of Saturn are the most extensive ring system of any planet in the Solar System.
-They consist of countless small particles, ranging in size from micrometers to meters, that orbit around Saturn.
-The ring particles are made almost entirely of water ice, with a trace component of rocky material.
-There is still no consensus as to their mechanism of formation.
-Although theoretical models indicated that the rings were likely to have formed early in the Solar System's history, newer data from Cassini suggested they formed relatively late.
+Saturn has the most extensive and complex ring system of any planet in the Solar System.
+The rings consist of particles in orbit around the planet and are made almost entirely of water ice, with a trace component of rocky material.
+Particles range from micrometers to meters in size.
+There is no consensus as to what mechanism facilitated their formation: while investigations using theoretical models suggested they formed early in the Solar System's existence, newer data from Cassini suggests a more recent date of formation.
+In September 2023, astronomers reported studies suggesting that the rings of Saturn may have resulted from the collision of two moons "a few hundred million years ago".